 Although the Croatian Adriatic is a relatively small part of the world, there are hundreds of different tastes of brodet.
 Each variety of this dish tells you a story about a certain area and its history, about chefs, their family heritage and invention.
 Brodets can significantly vary in the preparation style, flavour, the ingredients used and cooking styles applied.
 Many chefs combine fish with crabs and shells, adding their own combinations of spices, using secret tricks…

-Therefore, brodet prepared in the south Adriatic and Dubrovnik region would taste sophisticated and rich with grouper, while one from the mouth of the river Neretva is inconceivable without eels and frogs, slightly burning your mouth with local chili peppers.
-The islanders from Central Dalmatia like to prepare brodet with squid, cuttlefish and octopus, while those from the coast stick to scorpion fish, frogfish and conger.
+Therefore, brodet prepared in the south Adriatic and Dubrovnik region would have a sophisticated and rich taste prepared with grouper fish, while one from the mouth of the river Neretva is inconceivable without eels and frogs, slightly burning your mouth with local chili peppers.
+On the island of Vis, on the other hand, brudet contains beans, and the main fish used is conger.
+The islanders from Central Dalmatia in general like to prepare brodet with squid, cuttlefish and octopus.
+Those from the coast however stick to scorpion fish, frogfish and conger.

 Depending on the social status, brodet has showed different faces throughout history.
 The dish prepared with a lobster’s head could be seen on the tables in noblemen house.
 The poor, on the contrary, had to help themselves with what they had.
 Therefore, it makes sense that brodet is not easy to describe – it has to be prepared and tasted, so let’s do it!